 Don’t Restate Your Resume

-Don’t repeat information admissions officers can find in other parts of your application.
+Don’t use your personal statement to repeat information admissions officers can find in other parts of your application.

-You want your personal statement to stand out in the sea of applicants, and you also want to show an aspect of yourself that isn’t shown in other parts of your application.
-So, don’t make the mistake that many applicants make.
+You want your personal statement to stand out in a sea of applicants, and you also want to show a side of you that isn’t shown in the other parts of your application.
+So, don’t make the most common mistake that many applicants make.

 Don’t Write About Sensitive Topics

-Not to downplay these experiences and their importance to your life, but these topics, and others like them, are simply too sensitive to write about in a brief personal statement.
-It’s not a bad idea to write about how you have overcome adversity, but the general thrust of your personal statement should be more positive, and leave your reader feeling good, not uncomfortable.
+Not to downplay these experiences and their personal importance, but these topics, and others like them, are simply too sensitive to write about in a brief personal statement.
+It’s not a bad idea to write about how you have overcome adversity, but the general thrust of your personal statement should be positive and leave your reader feeling good, not uncomfortable.